rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 tags = ["automation", "web-scraping"]
 +++

-When it comes to scraping and automation operations, it might be important where remote systems see the traffic coming from to evade rate-limiting, captchas and IP bans.
+When it comes to scraping and automation operations, it might be important to control where remote systems see the traffic coming from to evade rate-limiting, captchas and IP bans.
 This is what we need to use proxies for.
 Let us talk about individual proxy servers and proxy pools.